robang74/tinycore-editor/README.md

 * [P²C² Management Style](https://github.com/robang74/P2C2-Management-Style/raw/main/p2c2-management-style.pdf) for Team Management

-Dealing properly with a project is as much important as dealing with people involved in the project and there is no any way to split these two aspects or avoid it.
-For sure, it is NOT cheap and this is the main reason because of many attempts to industrialize intellectual IT work over many years since the 2001's dot-com bubble burst has been tried, in vain.
+Adequately managing a project is just as crucial as managing the people involved in the project.
+There is no way to separate these two aspects or avoid them.
+Undoubtedly, it is not a cheap approach, and this is the primary reason because numerous attempts to industrialize creative intellectual IT work have been made, in vain, since the burst of the 2001 dot-com bubble.